d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

   title="Underexpressed genes"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

 We obtained a list of differentially expressed genes across aging and intersected them with GenAge database.
-Describe some of these genes ... .
+Describtion of some of these genes ... .

+...

 We further conducted enrichment analyses for genes differentially expressed in each tissue and for all three tissues together.
 According to its findings, immune system activation genes were overexpressed in the brain.
 Differentiation-related genes were overexpressed in muscles, resulting in a decrease in regeneration activity and muscle deterioration.
 An increase in GABA signaling and ion transport was observed in the heart.
 All tissues collectively exhibit an increase in the activity of immune and proteilitic genes, while metabolic genes decrease.
 The described results are in line with the conclusions made in the paper `palmer2021ageing`.

 ## Credits

-This text prepared by Daria Kozhevnikova
+GO enrichment analysis and this repository prepared by Daria Kozhevnikova

-The Jupiter Notebook for the data analysis prepared by Andrey Stapran
+The Jupiter Notebook for the data meta-analysis prepared by Andrey Stapran

+The search in GenAge and description of found matches prepared by ShahZeb Khan

 ## References